California Department of Public Health digital COVID-19 vaccine records

-The record can be saved in Google Pay on an Android phone or the Apple Health app.
+The record can be saved in Google Pay on an Android phone or in the Apple Health app on an iPhone.

 There are several types of vaccination record:

 *You can show the card, a photo of the card as a separate document, or a photo of the card stored on a phone or electronic device.

 Your paper or digital COVID-19 vaccination record should be available at no cost.

 For more information, see the CDPH Vaccine Record Guidelines & Standards.
 Businesses can use this guide to verify proof of COVID-19 vaccination.

 The record should include your name, the date(s) that you were vaccinated, and the type of vaccine that you received.
 To prove that you have been vaccinated, you must show a photo ID in addition to your vaccination record.